 Office: TH E282 Phone: (716) 673-3147

-I am a native of Venezuela where I lived and taught elementary school prior to immigrating to Canada in 1994.
-I currently live in both Canada (Montreal) and in the United States where I have been teaching in higher education for the past seventeen years.
-My multicultural and linguistic background shape and inform my teaching as I grew up in a multiple-language home (Hungarian, Spanish, English and French being the languages spoken around me.)
-The hardships and joys I encountered as I made a career change in my late twenties shape my teaching perspective.
+I am a native of Venezuela where I lived and taught in American and International schools prior to immigrating to Canada in 1994.
+My multicultural and linguistic backgrounds shape and inform my teaching.
 Prior to embracing a teaching career, I worked in the private sector in Venezuela hoping to become a CEO in a petroleum services company.
-I was a non-traditional, mature student earning my teaching certificate in my thirties, my master's degree in my forties, and finally my Ph.D. nearing my fifties.
-I share this information because I am proud to say I am a seasoned lifelong learner who is not afraid to embrace new challenges.
-These eleven years at SUNY Fredonia (2001-2011) have been productive and rewarding.
-Aside from enjoying the varied undergraduate and graduate courses that I have taught here I have also been a productive author (two single-authored books and a number of refereed articles & international/national conference presentations).
-These have been a joy to prepare for.
-I have been active in SUNY-wide Senate activities joining the Student Life Committee for three years and have also been active at Fredonia, joining various campus-wide committees.
-I chaired the Fredonia Senate during the 2008/2009 academic year and have chaired the Curriculum & Instruction Department for three years.
-This next decade finds me establishing a new quest as I take a step deeper from A Holocaust Curriculum to a Diaspora Curriculum.
-I also explore math anxiety and am currently developing materials for preparing teachers as confident change agents in today's society.
+As a non-traditional student I earned my teaching certificate in my thirties, my master's degree in my forties, and my Ph.D. nearing my fifties.
+I am proud to share this as I am a lifelong learner and not afraid to embrace new challenges.
+These thirteen years at SUNY Fredonia (2001-2014) have been productive and rewarding.
+Aside from enjoying the varied undergraduate and graduate courses that I have taught (mathematics & multicultural education) I have also been a productive author (three single-authored books, various refereed articles, international & national conference presentations, and numerous educational shifts).
+I have been an active governance leader within SUNY and Fredonia and have also been C & I department chair.
+My research explorations include Holocaust and Diaspora curriculum development, mathematics knowledge management, integrating the Common Core, and including the study of mathematics within the humanities.

 - Klein, A. (2011).
 Towards a Diaspora Curriculum.
 Humanities Conference, Granada, Spain.